HFUT-CV/FDCT-CLIP/README.md

 # FDCT-CLIP
 [Project Page](https://github.com/HFUT-CV/MSFD-GIS)

-This repository contains the code for our paper.
+This repository contains the official code for our paper “FDCT-CLIP: A Multiscale Semantic-Frequency Denoising with Gated Illumination Smoothing Method for Low-Light Video Enhancement”, accepted by IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), 2026.

+If you find our work useful in your research, please consider citing our paper (see Citation section below).

 ### News